DICE: Discrete Inversion Enabling Controllable Editing for Multinomial Diffusion and Masked Generative Models: Experiments

 \subsubsection{Sentence Editing}

-In this section, we evaluate the editing performance of the proposed inversion method on RoBERTa.
+In this section, we evaluate the editing performance of the proposed inversion method on RoBERTa and LLaDA.

-\textbf{Evaluation Metric.} For the sentence editing task, we evaluate the generated sentences based on two criteria: (1) structural preservation, which assesses whether the sentence structure is retained, and (2) sentiment correctness, which evaluates whether the sentiment of the edited sentence aligns with the sentiment of the original prompt.
+\textbf{Evaluation Metric.} We evaluate the sentence sentiment editing task based on two criteria: (1) structural preservation, which assesses whether the sentence structure is retained, and (2) sentiment correctness, which evaluates whether the sentiment of the edited sentence aligns with the sentiment of the original prompt.
 Both the structural preservation rate and sentiment correctness rate are calculated using ChatGPT-4~\citep{achiam2023gpt} as a classifier.
 Qualitative samples are given in Table~\ref{tab:nlp_demo}.

-\textbf{Results.} Table~\ref{tab:nlp_edit} presents a comparative analysis of two text editing methods that both employ RoBERTa, focusing on the effectiveness in terms of Structure Preservation and Sentiment Correctness.
+\textbf{Results.} Table~\ref{tab:nlp_edit} presents a comparative analysis of two text editing methods that both employ RoBERTa and LLaDA, focusing on the effectiveness in terms of Structure Preservation and Sentiment Correctness.
 Our method significantly outperforms masked generation in both metrics.
 This difference highlights the superior capability of our inversion method to encode the original structure of the text in the latent space and the flexibility to adjust its sentiment more accurately.
 In Supplementary Materials, we demonstrate both the initial prompt and the edited result.
 Our approach retains the sentence structure of the negative prompt while modifying its sentiment to a more positive one.